-- (A) Grant and authorization dates are applicable to equity incentive awards, which consist of performance-based and service-based restricted stock units and nonqualified stock options.
+(A) Grant and authorization dates are applicable to equity incentive awards, which consist of performance-based and service-based restricted stock units and nonqualified stock options.
 The Compensation and Talent Development Committee authorizes these awards as part of annual compensation planning that is typically completed in December with salary adjustments becoming effective on January 1 and awards granted on the first trading day of January.
-The Compensation and Talent Development Committee approves a dollar value and the other terms for the awards to be granted to each named executive officer.
+The Compensation and Talent Development Committee authorizes these awards as part of annual compensation and Talent Development Committee authorizes these awards as part of annual compensation planning that is typically completed in December with salary adjustments becoming effective on January 1 and awards granted on the first trading day of January.
+The Compensation and Talent Development Committee authorizes to be granted to each named executive officer.
 Special equity awards also may be granted at other times, including upon the hiring or promotion of executive officers, to reward extraordinary performance, or to promote retention.
-In accordance with the terms approved by the Compensation and Talent Development Committee, on the grant date of each award, the precise number of shares to be granted to each named executive officer was calculated using the closing price for shares of our common stock on that date (or, for the nonqualified stock options, a Black-Scholes valuation). - (B) Non-equity incentive plan awards consisted of performance-based annual bonuses payable under our annual bonus plan.
+In accordance with the terms approved by the Compensation and Talent Development Committee, on the grant date of each award, the precise number of shares to be granted to each named executive officer was calculated using the closing price for shares of our common stock on that date (or, for the nonqualified stock options, a Black-Scholes valuation).

+(B) Non-equity incentive plan awards consisted of performance-based annual bonuses payable under our annual bonus plan.
 Amounts reported in the table represent estimates at the beginning of 2022 of bonuses expected to be paid under financial and operational performance measures established by the Compensation and Talent Development Committee.
 Outstanding company or individual performance may result in the payment of bonuses that exceed the target amounts.
-In no event will actual payouts exceed the maximum bonuses established under the plan for each executive. - Performance measures for 2022 were based on an ABP Earnings target of \$2,657 million, Safety Measures and ESG Measures.
+In no event will actual payouts exceed the maximum bonuses established under the plan for each executive.

+Performance measures for 2022 were based on an ABP Earnings target of \$2,657 million, Safety Measures and ESG Measures.
 For information about the predefined adjustments to earnings for annual bonus plan purposes, please refer to Appendix D to this proxy statement.
 No bonuses were payable for ABP Earnings of less than \$2,498 million and maximum bonuses were payable for ABP Earnings of \$2,816 million or more.
-Target bonuses were set at levels ranging from 160% of base salary for Mr. Wall, with maximum bonuses ranging from 320% to 100% of base salary, respectively.
+Target bonuses were set at levels ranging from 160% of base salary for Mr. Martin to 50% of base salary for Mr. Wall, with maximum bonuses ranging from 320% to 100% of base salary, respectively.
 ABP Earnings for 2022 were \$2,947 million and performance for the Safety Measures and ESG Measures exceeded target performance as set forth in Table 10 under "Compensation Discussion and Analysis-Compensation Components-Performance-Based Annual Bonus-ABP Earnings Goal Determination" and in Appendix D to this proxy statement.
-Accordingly, in February 2023, the Compensation and Talent Development Committee authorized the payment of bonuses to the named executive officers in the amounts reported in the 2022 Summary Compensation Table as non-equity incentive plan compensation earned in 2022. - (C) Equity incentive plan awards consisted of performance-based restricted stock units.
+Accordingly, in February 2023, the Compensation and Talent Development Committee authorized the payment of bonuses to the named executive officers in the amounts reported in the 2022 Summary Compensation Table as non-equity incentive plan compensation earned in 2022.

+(C) Equity incentive plan awards consisted of performance-based restricted stock units.
 Shares subject to the performance-based restricted stock units generally will vest, in whole or in part, or be forfeited in early 2025 based on our total shareholder return compared to market and peer group indices and EPS growth (as adjusted for LTIP purposes), in each case from 2022-2024.
 For information about the treatment of performance-based restricted stock units in the event of a termination of employment before the end of the performance period or a change in control, see "Severance and Change in Control Benefits" below.